sak6lab/rcos-status-updates/spring_2019/update_08.md

 ## Last Week's Accomplishments
 Finished Search page functionailty with mock data.
+I also defined how the article markdown should be structured.

 ## This Week's Plan
-Plan to work on making site cohesive.
+Work on making a fleshed out sample article about python lists in accordance with the test projects for content.

 ## Anything Blocking?
-Definition of how data will be given to me.
-We need to make sure all spaceport devs know purpose and I think even though we are not directly working on backend we should have an idea on how it works and laid out.

 ## Notes
 N/A